 Your body composition is determined by a variety of factors, including your genes, diet, and exercise habits.
 While you can’t change your genes, you can change your diet and exercise habits to improve your body composition.

 Muscle mass and fat are two different animals: Muscle is active tissue that burns calories around the clock even as you sleep, kind of like an engine running in neutral.
 When you move around, you burn more calories, just like a car will consume more petrol the faster you go.
 Fat, on the other hand, is just a storage of excess energy.
 It does nothing but sit there with its sole goal in life to be a spare tire around your waist until you put in the effort to burn it off.

 Bodyfat is not particularly useful except as padding against bumps, as insulation to preserve warmth, and as a convenient surface where you can balance a can of beer while watching the football.
 You need some bodyfat to stay healthy of course, but unless you’re walking around with razor-sharp abs and sunken, fat-depleted cheeks year-round, you probably have nothing to fear.

-Having recognised the difference between the two, let’s get down to business: Getting rid of the fat and grow the muscles.
+Having recognized the difference between fat and muscle, let’s get down to business: Figuring out how to get rid of the fat and grow the muscles.
 Unfortunately, it is almost impossible to achieve both goals at the same time.
 The reason for this is that in order to maintain an environment in your body that facilitates fat burn, you must deplete yourself of calories.
 Growth requires extra calories, much like you’d need extra building material to add a room to your house.